 As a content manager, you’ll be handling various content calendars and juggling a wide variety of responsibilities.
 That makes organization and time management skills a top quality of the best content managers out there.

 Luckily, you don’t have to be innately organized or a strict time-keeper.
 You can use project management apps to keep everything going along smoothly.
 Remember, as a content manager, you’ll likely be the leader of a team and the go-to person for status reports.
 As such, you’ll want to be as organized as possible.
 That way, you’ll have access to the information you need when you need it.

 A good content manager has some leadership skills under their belt — but this doesn’t necessarily mean that you need to be an extrovert speaking at the front of the room.
 You can be a leader by keeping the content management projects progressing smoothly, sending reports before higher-ups ask for them, and launching new campaigns to keep your company top-of-mind for leads and customers.

 In some cases, you may need to manage a team of content coordinators or writers.
 That’s where more traditional leadership skills come in, such as being a great people manager and adopting a leadership style that helps your team grow.
 Pay close attention to the wording in any job listing for a content manager.
-You could be the only person in your team or the leader in your team.
+You could be the only person in your team or the leader of your team.

 So, you know what it takes to be a content manager.
 But how do you get there?
 Time to find out.

 As with most of life’s experiences, your career path may not be a linear progression.
 While everyone’s path to content management varies, there are a few steps you can take to prepare yourself for the role and set yourself up for success.